hyperter96/gitlab-operator/doc/adr/0006-gitlab-application-versions-supported.md

 ## Context

-We need to establish correlation between the operator version and Gitlab application version (and [GitLab Chart](https://gitlab.com/gitlab-org/charts/gitlab) version)
+We need to establish correlation between the operator version and GitLab application version (and [GitLab Chart](https://gitlab.com/gitlab-org/charts/gitlab) version)

 ## Decision